 Letter of Intent, words and actions – be aware you may have entered into a binding deal

-Enforceability is not always built into an agreement.
-Struggling to determine what makes a contract enforceable can cause problems in any business transaction.
-In its recent decision in Ruparell v.
+Enforceability is not always expressly stated in an agreement.
+Determining what makes a contract enforceable can present challenges in any business transaction.
+In its decision in Ruparell v.
 J.H.
-Cochrane Investments Inc., 2021 ONCA 880 (“Ruparell”), the Ontario Court of Appeal (“ONCA”), confirmed that contracts can be formed where there is an agreement on essential and salient terms, whether or not such terms have later been incorporated into a formal written document.
+Cochrane Investments Inc., 2021 ONCA 880 (“Ruparell”), the Ontario Court of Appeal (“ONCA”) confirmed that contracts may be formed when parties agree on essential terms, even if those terms are later intended to be included in a formal written agreement.

 Facts

-This case involved a share sale of a Volkswagen dealership and the land it was situated on (the defendants, collectively referred to herein as “Volkswagen”), to the plaintiff, Ruparell.
-Negotiations took place over the course of several months in 2020 and the parties reached an agreement on several terms.
-Volkswagen then received an unsolicited offer from a third party for a higher purchase price which they accepted.
-Ruparell, sued for breach of contract and sought specific performance.
+This case involved the proposed share sale of a Volkswagen dealership and the land on which it was located (“Volkswagen”) to the plaintiff, Ruparell.
+The parties negotiated over several months in 2020 and agreed on several terms.
+However, Volkswagen later received an unsolicited higher offer from a third party, accepted it, and Ruparell commenced an action for breach of contract seeking specific performance.

-On April 28, 2020 prior to execution of the SPAs, Volkswagen accepted the third party offer with a higher purchase price.
-On May 5, 2020, Ruparell was invited to improve his offer which he did not and insisted that Volkswagen close the transaction.
+Before the execution of the SPAs, Volkswagen accepted the third-party offer on April 28.
+Ruparell was later invited to improve his offer but declined, insisting Volkswagen close the transaction.

 Trial Court